 Dust is a term used to describe fine particles that are suspended in the atmosphere and formed by the action of wind, by physical disturbance of fine materials, or through the release of particulate-rich emissions.
 Gaseous emissions can also react over time in the atmosphere to form particles.
 Dust comes from a wide variety of sources, including soil, vegetation (pollens and fungi), sea salt, fossil fuel combustion, burning of biomass, and industrial activities.

 Dust is typically classified according to its particle size, as follows:

-Total suspended particles (TSP) typically refers to particles 50μm (micrometers) (0.05mm diameter) in size or less.
+total suspended particles (TSP) typically refers to particles 50μm (micrometres) (0.05mm diameter) in size or less

 How is it monitored?

 Deposition Dust Gauges (DDGs) are used to measure the rate of dust deposition via a passive funnel and bottle arrangement as shown below.
-There is an Australian Standard (AS/NZS 3580) which identifies the equipment required for collecting a dust sample and how to use it, GPC and its contractors comply with this standard.
-Data is collected over approximately a month (usually 28-32 days) and results are expressed in g/m2/month (ie. the mass of dust deposited per m2 per month).
+There is an Australian Standard (AS/NZS 3580) which identifies the equipment required for collecting a dust sample and how to use it, Gladstone Ports Corporation (GPC) and its contractors comply with this standard.
+Data is collected over approximately a month (usually 28-32 days) and results are expressed in g/m2/month (i.e. the mass of dust deposited per m2 per month).
 Although this method provides overall dust accumulation results to compare between locations it does not provide data on concentrations, particular events, sources or any potential health effects.